lblain622/SWEN746-Proj/README.md

 This section describes the features of the application.

 ### Definition of MVP

+*Registration*
+  * Users will be able to create their own account to have access to the platform.
+They will need to input a valid username, email and password to create it successfully.
+In case they have a mistake the system will send a message with the validation error.

+*Login*
+  * Users will be able to access the platform only if they have a valid account.uden

 *Manage profile*
   * Users will be able to create,delete, and update from profiles.
 If  the person is using an edu/school afflicted email.,they can also verify their account as a student.